Emergency Dentist Los Angeles, CA

 LA Dental Crisis?
 Help Is Open Right Now

-In Los Angeles, life doesn’t pause for tooth pain.
-A broken veneer after a late-night taco truck run in Boyle Heights, throbbing pain that hits while stuck in traffic on the 405, or a sudden abscess during a hike in Griffith Park — these emergencies need fast action.
-The live dashboard above shows you **which LA dental offices are currently open**, complete with direct phone numbers and estimated wait times so you can get treated quickly.
+In Los Angeles, tooth pain hits when the city is still moving.
+A broken veneer after late-night food in Koreatown, throbbing pressure while stuck on the 405 near the Wilshire exit, or swelling that starts during a walk near Griffith Park can turn into a real emergency fast.
+The live dashboard above shows you which Los Angeles dental offices are open right now, with direct click-to-call numbers so you can get answers quickly.

 Which Dental Situations Can’t Wait for a Normal Appointment?

-• Pain that’s keeping you from sleeping, eating, or functioning
+• Pain that stops you from sleeping, eating, or functioning normally

-• A tooth that’s fully knocked out from an accident or fall
+• A tooth that is fully knocked out after a fall, collision, or sports injury

-• Bleeding gums that won’t stop after 15 minutes of gentle pressure
+• Bleeding that does not slow after 15 minutes of gentle pressure

-• Fever, bad taste/pus, or visible infection signs
+• Fever, bad taste, visible pus, or a strong infection smell

 LA Dental Urgency Heatmap